Widows and Survivors are Eligible for Death Benefits

 Don’t believe everything L&I tells you.
 If they deny a claim they could be wrong.
 If common sense or the doctor tells you some job somewhere could have contributed to this death than contact us or protest before it’s too late.

 There are many fatalities which were caused, at least in part by the job, but nobody files a claim.
 Don’t let that happen to you!
-THE SOLUTION IS TO GET HELP OR FILE A CLAIM and see what happens.
-This is a good time to visit the subject of the statute of limitations.
+THE SOLUTION IS TO GET LEGAL HELP .
+Call on us for a free consultation.